Free Australian Resume Template

 TOP ADVICE FROM OUR CAREERS CENTRAL TEAM

-What if I don’t have a lot of experience yet?
+What if I don’t have a lot of work experience yet?

 If you’re a student and your educational background is your strongest selling point, you can put your education section first.
 In place of experience, use your resume as an opportunity to highlight your initiative, commitment and educational achievement.